Border Patrol

 Style 23

-The Style 23 is another interesting model, with side filets, but with a top border of simple strips of wood replacing the fancier marquetry of the Style 24.
+The Style 23 is another interesting model, similar to the Style 24, with side filets, but with a top border of simple strips of wood replacing the fancier marquetry of the Style 24.

 1855 Martin 2-23